-- 1. Contact the Superintendent or designee and School Resource Officer.
-(Jerry Skidmore and Deputy Mark Stephen) - 2.
-Call the proper law enforcement agency.
+- 1. Contact the Superintendent or designee and School Resource Officer. - 2.
+Call 911 if the SRO can not be reached.
 (Izard County Sheriff 1-870-368-4203) - 3.
 Contact the parent or guardian listed on the student's school records. - 4.
 When law enforcement arrives, they will take control and work closely with school officials and relatives.
 If possible, have a description of the student (school picture, description of clothing) and a suspect, if known, for law enforcement officials. - 5.
 Identify a team to work on the crisis response while the school maintains its daily routine. - 6.
 Consider preparing a memo to inform staff and parents of facts and actions taken. - 7.
 Arrange counseling for students and staff if necessary.